uswds/uswds/CONTRIBUTING.md

 Anyone can contribute to USWDS.
 Whether it's submitting a bug or proposing a new component, we welcome your ideas on how to improve the Design System.

 First time contributor?
 No sweat.
 You’ve got this 💪!
 We’re here to help guide you through a successful contribution.
-Don’t worry--you can’t break anything.
+Don’t worry — you can’t break anything.
 We review all contributions before merging them into USWDS.
 If you’re unsure about anything, just [ask](mailto:uswds@gsa.gov) — or submit your issue or pull request anyway.
 The worst that can happen is we’ll politely ask you to change something.

 Before submitting a contribution, you’ll just need to create a GitHub account or sign in to your existing account.